-1.2 Background
+1.1 Background

-This Environmental Assessment (EA) specifically considers methods to be used to manage wild horses that reside in the East Pershing Complex (Complex) which is located from Winnemucca south to Lovelock and east of I-80 to just east of the Tobin HMA as shown in Figure 1.
-The BLM is preparing this EA to analyze and disclose the environmental consequences of the methods used to manage wild horses in the Complex in compliance with the National Environmental Policy Act (NEPA).
+This Environmental Assessment (EA) specifically considers methods to be used to manage wild horses that reside in the East Pershing Complex (Complex).
+The Bureau of Land Management (BLM) is preparing this EA to analyze and disclose the environmental consequences of the methods used to manage wild horses in the Complex in compliance with the National Environmental Policy Act (NEPA).
 BLM's Wild Horse and Burro (WH&B) Program protects, manages, and controls wild horses and burros under the authority of the Wild Free-Roaming Horses and Burros Act of 1971 (WFRHBA) (Public Law (PL) 92-195), as amended by the Federal Land Policy and Management Act (FLPMA) of 1976 (PL 94-579) and the Public Rangelands Improvement Act of 1978 (PL 95-514).
-The WFRHBA directs the DOI's Secretary to "maintain a current inventory of wild free-roaming horses and burros on given areas of the public lands.
+The WFRHBA directs the DOI's Secretary to

+"maintain a current inventory of wild free-roaming horses and burros on given areas of the public lands.
 The purpose of such inventory shall be to: make determinations as to whether and where an overpopulation exists and whether action should be taken to remove excess animals; determine appropriate management levels of wild free-roaming horses and burros on these areas of the public lands; and determine whether appropriate management levels should be achieved by the removal or destruction of excess animals, or other options (such as sterilization, or natural controls on population levels)" (WFRHBA, 16 U.S.C.
 1333(b)(1)).
 "For the purpose of furthering knowledge of wild horse and burro population dynamics," the WFRHBA provides direction to conduct research, 16 U.S.C.
 1333(b)(2)(C)(3)).